nagasudhirpulla/taming_python/blog/skills/flask_ssl.md

 * In this post we will learn how to run a flask application over HTTPS

-## "adhoc" option for testing purposes
+## "adhoc" option for quick and testing purposes
 ```py
 from flask import Flask